aramydEEE/printf/README.md

 # Printf project

-Done by Morufat Salu and Kelechi Okorie
+Done by Morufat Salau and Kelechi Okorie